ilyasa1211/khinsider-scraper/README.md

 # Khinsider Scraper

 This is a script for getting all links in a some download for direct downloads in khinsider.com.
-Because the website cannot donwload all songlist at once
+Because the website cannot download all songlist at once

 # How To Use
 1. **Go to khinsider.com** and find what you want to donwload.
-In this example, i'm looking for donwload plant vs zombie music.
+In this example, I'm looking to download plant vs zombie music.

 ![1](https://user-images.githubusercontent.com/110075636/230800726-f8b6111c-36b1-4b7f-987a-3240ddd6c8a9.png)